Power Diary Rebrands to Zanda with a Bold Vision for Health Practice Management

 Zanda, formerly Power Diary, represents a new era in practice management with innovation and reliability.

-Power Diary rebrands to Zanda, a complete EHR & practice management solution with innovative tools, top security, and exciting 2025 updates!SALT LAKE CITY, UT, UNITED STATES, November 27, 2024 /EINPresswire.com/ -- Power Diary, the trusted practice management software for health practitioners, has rebranded as Zanda.
+Power Diary rebrands to Zanda, a complete EHR & practice management solution with innovative tools, top security, and exciting 2025 updates!BALLARAT CENTRAL, VIC, AUSTRALIA, November 28, 2024 /EINPresswire.com/ -- Power Diary, the trusted practice management software for health practitioners, has rebranded as Zanda.
 This transition reflects the platform’s growth into a complete Electronic Health Record (EHR) and practice management solution that drives business growth.

 While the name and branding have changed, the company’s ownership, management, team, and commitment to providing an exceptional practice management experience remain the same.